chpill/ssr-cljs/slides.md

 [the talk](https://www.youtube.com/watch?v=XZfvW1a8Xac)

 Just run your react app on a nodeJS server, easy!

-A web-app with links that work even without JS!
+Can we do that without nodeJS?

 Note:
 * First react conf, 30 january 2015